SalesforceLabs/InventoryManagerNP/README.md

 * invmgrnp__Inventory_Manager__mdt (Custom Metadata Type): Edit "Log_Item_Actions" and enable "invmgrnp__isEnabled__c" to log ALL Item actions (Add/Remove).
 This is disabled by default to not store all the data.

 Custom Metadata Type:
-* Go to Setup -> Custom Metadata Types
+- Go to Setup -> Custom Metadata Types
-* Click on "Inventory Manager"
+- Click on "Inventory Manager"
-* Click "Edit" on "Inventory Manager Layout"
+- Click "Edit" on "Inventory Manager Layout"
-* Move "isEnabled" field to the page layout
+- Move "isEnabled" field to the page layout
-* Click "Save"
+- Click "Save"
-* Click "Manage Inventory Manager"
+- Click "Manage Inventory Manager"
-* Click "Edit" on "Log Item Actions"
+-- Click "Edit" on "Log Item Actions"
-* Enable/Disable "isEnabled"
+-- Enable/Disable "isEnabled"
-This will decide whether to log inventory actions in itemActions objects
+-- This will decide whether to log inventory actions in itemActions objects
+- Click "Edit" on "Show Items in Locations without User" -- Enable/Disable "isEnabled"
+-- This will show items from locations assigned to current user as well as items from ALL location which has no assigned users
+-- This can be used to show same items to multiple users as long as location has no assigned user